agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

   conservative number and we will stick with the impact calculated as a result which is 970 lives over 40 years.

+  Another thing is that the whole [Indirect effects](https://80000hours.org/2016/08/reflections-from-a-givewell-employee/) is not taken into account at all.

 ##### Calculating the impact of working in design engineering

 I estimate the impact of being an engineer as